Thirtysomething

 1987 - United States

-Created by the team of Marshall Herskovitz and Edward Zwick, for 85 episodes (including the pilot) over four seasons, the series followed the complexly interwoven personal and professional lives of a group of upwardly mobile friends - two couples and three singles, living and working in the city of Philadelphia.
-Michael Steadman is initially a creatively successful advertising executive working closely with his best friend, Elliot Weston in a high profile agency, before they eventually break away from the company to form their own business partnership.
-Michael's wife, Hope Murdoch Steadman, an ambitious graduate of Princeton, had set aside her career in publishing in order to raise their newly born baby daughter, Janey, while Nancy Weston, a former 60's "Flower Child", had lost sight of her driving ambition to be a successful artist in the practical day-to-day problems of raising the couple's two children.
+The series followed the complexly interwoven personal and professional lives of a group of upwardly mobile friends - two couples and three singles, living and working in the city of Philadelphia.
+Michael Steadman was initially a creatively successful advertising executive working closely with his best friend, Elliot Weston in a high-profile agency, before they eventually broke away from the company to form their own business partnership.
+Michael's wife, Hope Murdoch Steadman, an ambitious graduate of Princeton, had set aside her career in publishing in order to raise their newly born baby daughter, Janey, while Nancy Weston, was a former 1960s "Flower Child" who had lost touch with her artistic aspirations amid the practical challenges of raising two children.
+Her character highlighted the internal conflict between past ideals and present realities, a common theme for many in her generation.
+Alongside the couples, the series also explored the lives of three singles: Gary Shepherd, a free-spirited college professor and Michael's oldest friend; Melissa Steadman, Michael's self-centred and romantically frustrated cousin; and Ellyn, Hope's childhood friend who grapples with loneliness and confusion in her career-driven life.

-In turns amusing and emotional, well written, sharply acted and expertly produced (giving the series a grand total of ten Emmy wins and an impressive sixteen further nominations), Thirtysomething was a high quality drama series, which accurately reflected the particular preoccupations of a glossily self-obsessed decade.
+In turns amusing and emotional, well written, sharply acted and expertly produced, thirtysomething was a high quality drama series, which accurately reflected the particular preoccupations of a glossily self-obsessed decade.

 Read Next...